 - While the zest cooks, cut the white pith away from the fruit and separate the fruit from the membranes (see instructions above for greater detail).
 Collect the interior fruit in a large measuring cup and set the membranes and any seeds aside.

 - When all the fruit has been broken down, bundle the reserved pith and seeds into a length of cheesecloth, tying the cloth well so that no seeds can escape.

 - Drain the zest, reserving the cooking liquid.

 - In a large stainless steel or enameled cast iron pot, combine zest, citrus fruit, 4 cups of zest cooking liquid, 6 cups of sugar and the cheesecloth bundle.

 - Bring to a boil and cook vigorously until the mixture reaches 220 degrees (this takes between 30-40 minutes).

 - Fill prepared jars (see above for jar preparation instructions), wipe rims, apply lids and screw rings.
-Lower into a prepared boiling water bath and process for five minutes at a gentle boil (do not start counting time until the pot has achieved a boil).
+Lower into a prepared boiling water bath and process for ten minutes (starting timer once the water has returned to a boil).